 Well Logs and Well Reporting

 One common question that we routinely answer relates to the availability of information about all water wells found within our state.
-Unfortunately, the state does not maintain a single data source that provides well information for every well that has been installed.
-The information does not currently exists.
+Unfortunately, the state does not maintain a single data source that provides well information for every well that has been installed throughout history - This type of information does not exist.

 - For more information contact -